Articles with Proper Nouns: When to Use "The"

 Check Your Writing Now

 Not sure whether to add "the" before a proper noun?
-Our free grammar checker highlights article errors instantly.
+Our free grammar checker highlights article errors before you publish.